Gravitational lensing of 21 cm HI signal: detection prospects at z ~ 1 with uGMRT in galaxy cluster lenses: Acknowledgements

 \section{Acknowledgements}

+The authors thank Prasun Dutta for his useful comments.
+The authors also thank the referee, Tariq Blecher, for the useful comments.
 The authors acknowledge the use of the PARAM Smriti at NABI Mohali and the HPC facility at IISER Mohali for providing computational resources.
 This research has made use of NASA's Astrophysics Data System Bibliographic Services.
 SB thanks the Department of Science and Technology (DST), Government of India, for financial support through the Council of Scientific and Industrial Research-UGC research fellowship.
+The authors also acknowledge Swati Gavas for helpful discussion regarding the mass function.
 JSB was on sabbatical at NCRA-TIFR during the time when this work was initiated.
 This work utilizes gravitational lensing models produced by PIs Bradač, Natarajan \& Kneib (CATS), Merten \& Zitrin, Sharon, Williams, Keeton, Bernstein and Diego, and the GLAFIC group.
 This lens modeling was partially funded by the HST Frontier Fields program conducted by STScI.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc. under NASA contract NAS 5-26555.
 The lens models were obtained from the Mikulski Archive for Space Telescopes (MAST).
 This work is based on observations taken by the RELICS Treasury Program (GO 14096) with the NASA/ESA HST, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.